Coming to Fatima and having the best stay:

 Make the best of one day stay in the Sanctuary of Our Lady of Fatima, Portugal – What you absolutely have to see and attend!

-This July and August we have been volunteering in Fatima Portugal.
+In July and August 2016 we have been volunteering in Fatima Portugal.
 Yes, we were in the info centre from 9.00 am until 6.00 pm helping pilgrims find their way around.

 Typical question that we got: »Hi, this is my first time visit, what do you suggest me? «